zeropointcoder/100-quantum/qiskit/qubit-rotator/README.md

 - ry(theta, qubit) applies a rotation around the Y-axis by theta.
 - rz(theta, qubit) applies a rotation around the Z-axis by theta.

-Bloch Sphere Visualization:
+Bloch Sphere Visualisation:

-- The plot_bloch_multivector(statevector) function generates a 3D Bloch sphere visualization from the final state vector.
+- The plot_bloch_multivector(statevector) function generates a 3D Bloch sphere visualisation from the final state vector.

 ## Expected Output: